Waves crash on a rocky shore.

 The teenage years.
 We all remember them, though some of us want to forget them!
 It’s a time of transition, filled with physical, emotional, and cognitive changes.
 That often includes limit testing, new experiences, and creating a path forward towards adulthood, while parents, teachers, and others worry about how teens will thrive.
 Teens want privacy.
 They want independence.
 They want to make their own decisions, and don’t want to be “told” what to do.

 While most teens make a successful transition to adulthood, some experience challenges.
 This may include symptoms of depression, anxiety, and substance misuse, for example.
 Ensuring that your teen is aware of some of the warning signs and knowledgeable about how to get help can greatly aid them in their recovery journey.
 Connect them with the help and support they need to improve their self-worth, self-esteem, and self-confidence.
 Contact a mental health provider today for help.
+Learn more about our depression services, anxiety services and substance misuse treatments.

 Tips for Connecting with Teens: